24/7 on-demand availability / safer life at home

 The person does not want to be treated as if they can no longer do anything.

-Capability: LEA Reminder + Consent Tone
+Capability: Reminder + consent tone

-LEA frames assistance as a calm invitation and next step, not as an order.
+Support is framed as a calm invitation and next step, not as an order.

 Problem